-The case study used to test the ASSESS-IT framework consists of two collaborating organizations in Greece.
+The case study used for ASSESS-IT consists of two collaborating organizations in Greece.
 One company is a branch of a major multinational pharmaceuticals organization (we will refer to this company as Org-A), while the other is a small-sized regional distributor of Org-A's products (we will refer to this company as 'Org-B').